The report revealed that:

 - On average, women in the financial services sector are paid 40% less than men

-Follow these 4 recommendations to boost gender equality in financial services:
+Four recommendations to boost gender equality in FS

 - Have a strategy - include a statement in your company's diversity policy, have a named executive who's responsible for diversity and looking at the impact, set self-imposed targets and measure performance using metrics (such as gender splits across the company, board, leaders, business units, functions, new hires, and promoted employees; % working flexibly, % maternity/paternity and % shared parental leave returning to work, gender split leaving the company, etc), and publicly report progress towards targets to promote transparency.
 Firms will need this data to meet the new gender pay gap reporting rules.